againafter10/toyrobot_python/README.md

-# toyrobot_python
 #######################

-Toy Robot Simulator - Version: 1.0
+Toy Robot Simulator

-This is a command line Python application that simulates a robot on a specifiable grid
+This application is a simulation of a toy robot moving on a square tabletop,of dimensions 5 units x 5 units.
+There are no other obstructions on the table surface and the robot is free to roam around the surface of the table.
+The robot however must be prevented from falling off the table boundary.

-@Author - Archana Joshi (4/10/2017)
+@author: Archana Joshi
+@version: 1.0
 #######################